Hekkfern/advent-of-code/docs/BUILDPY_SCRIPT.md

 After executing this command, a new project is setup inside `puzzles/` folder, according to the selected year and day of the *Advent of Code* puzzle.
 Then, the solution can be developed inside `solution.cpp` without caring about all the project boilerplate.

+The script uses some templates (stored in `templates/` folder) to generate the files of every new puzzle.

 **Note:** For more information, execute the console command `python3 script/build.py add_day --help`.

 ## "Get puzzle input" subcommand